KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 With the CC framework in place, the developer may add to their blockchains whatever creativity the developer can imagine.

-### CryptoConditions In Action: Accomplishing Years' Worth of Work In But A Weekend
+### Custom Consensus In Action: Accomplishing Years' Worth of Work In But A Weekend

 <!-- Point out how CC achieves everything in the VM model, without running multiple external softwars, such as the VM and any bridge technology needed to connect it.
 This makes the core development team faster, and simplifies the experience for the developer.-->
-Examples of the power of CryptoConditions (CC) can be found by observing existing modules.
+Examples of the power of Custom Consensus (CC) can be found by observing existing modules.
 Consider how CC allowed the Komodo ecosystem to swiftly and easily upgrade the Komodo consensus mechanism (CM) to include Quantum-Proofing capabilities.

 In years past, many other blockchain projects <!--need list--> had focused on manually upgrading their CM for Quantum-Proof protection, and during the boom of 2017 this was sometimes touted as a key feature.
 Adding this manually to the <!-- add this --> CM was a time-consuming and expensive process.
 Paradoxically, once the new Quantum-Proof CM was achieved, it only served to isolate the project team.
 Their customized CM was incompatible with much of the activity in the open-source blockchain ecosystem, and therefore for each industry-wide technological advancement, the team often had to adapt on their own.